pinapueblo/iphonestand/README.md

-📱 iPhone & AirPods Stand — CAD Project
+📱 iPhone & AirPods Stand
-Overview
+---
+CAD-Project Overview:
 This is a custom-designed dual stand for an iPhone and AirPods, created using CAD software (SolidWorks).
 It includes dedicated slots to route charging cables cleanly, making it both functional and 3D-printable.
 ---
 ## ✨ Features